mark-belbin/simple-wireless-power/README.md

 The transmitter and reciever coils are identical.
 They were sourced on Digi-Key from Wurth Electronics, PN 732-9670-ND.
 They have an inductance of 5.8uH, and a very low series resistance, allowing for high current rating.
 I think these are probably the highest current rated coils you can find on Digikey when I selected them!
 As well, Wurth was kind enough to provide ample documentation for the coils.
 A key piece of data was a graph of their Quality factor (Q) versus frequency.
 The higher the quality factor, the better the efficiency.
 Therefore, since the Q peaked at around 100-101kHz, that was the selected operating frequency for the entire system.

 ![Coils](https://user-images.githubusercontent.com/32495259/119278785-17c9f500-bc02-11eb-8290-07031c8aff2d.png)
+> Coils encased and epoxyed in a custom mount for underwater use in the original AUV application.

 #### Series Capacitors
 Four 100nF capacitors were placed in parallel to achieve the desired ~380-400nF series capacitance.
 Large 2220 package ceramic capacitors were chosen for their desirable low series resistance.
 The final parts were chosen from Murata Electronics and sourced on Digikey, PN 490-16696-1-ND.
 These capacitors were compared against others, again looking at their quality factor over frequency.
 These caps had the best that could be found at the time, but if someone knows of a better choice, let me know!